aghorler/WebRTC-Leak-Prevent/README.md

 WebRTC Leak Prevent does not collect any user data.

 The extension is hosted entirely on GitHub, the Chrome Web Store, and Opera Addons.
-These services may collect user data.
+These services may independently collect user data.

 #####License